ajinxs/darksoulsfullstack/README.md

 # Future Funtionality:

-Sign-in for members
+Sign-in for members,
-Shopping Cart (able to empty cart)
+Shopping Cart (able to empty cart),
-Payment functionality
+Payment functionality,
-Buy Timer
+Buy Timer,
-Database
+Database,

 # How to Run Project
 Clone the project and download it in your local.